How To Improve English Speaking Skills

 Find An English-Speaking Conversation Partner

 First of all, it’s important to find native speakers to practice with.
 Students who are living around many English speakers may be able to find informal opportunities to chat with neighbors and local business people.
 Joining a club or a volunteer organization can be a great way to get to know people informally.
+Another option is enrolling yourself to online classes that offer English-related courses like IELTS preparation course.
 If that isn’t an option, consider hiring a private tutor.
 A lot of students find and meet with tutors online via tools like Skype or Google Hangouts.